 Where:

+μPrYbkti=1 is the probability of death for patient i=1,…,m in cluster k=1,…,30 in period t=1,…,12 in batch b=1,…,6.

 μ is the intercept, representing the baseline log-odds of the outcome when all predictors are zero.

-PrYbkti=1 is the probability of death for patient i=1,…,m in cluster k=1,…,30 in period t=1,…,12 in batch b=1,…,6.

-μβbt is the fixed effect of period t in batch b, i.e. there is a separate period effect for each batch, so that there is a total of 72 period effects.
+βbt is the fixed effect of period t in batch b, i.e. there is a separate period effect for each batch, so that there is a total of 72 period effects.

 θ is the fixed effect of intervention exposure, i.e. the effect of ATLS® exposure on the probability of death.